NoteDS/url-shortener/README.md

-pages must be on separate domains like bit.ly and bitly.com
+pages must be on separate (or subdomains) domains like bit.ly and bitly.com